 My husband has been trying to eat healthier in order to lower his blood pressure and his cholesterol.
 High blood pressure and high cholesterol run in the family and even at his age and despite being active, he still has them thanks to genetics.
 One are he was struggling with was packing healthy lunches for work.
 He needed “convenience” type foods that he could have made ahead of time and grab when needed.
 Mason jar salads seemed like the perfect option for him.

 We make a week’s worth of salads on Sunday night and put them in the fridge for the week.
 By the end of the week the salads are still just as fresh and sometimes even tastier as the veggies on the bottom of marinated in the dressing.
-The key is using mason jars and stacking your ingredients properly.
+The key is using wide mouth quart jars and stacking your ingredients properly.
 These are SO simple and quick to prepare and then you have a quick, easy lunch ready for you every day of the week!

 We made a variety of different salads so he wouldn’t get sick of eating them.
 I did a pasta salad which he said was awesome!